pvdz/zeparser3/README.md

   - Add better benchmarking
   - Do perf traces to find hot code
   - Make sure the parser works without AST building
-- Improve code coverage
+- Improve and visualize test coverage
 - Add a way to put input test cases inline and assert they reach that point.
 Helps with understanding why something is doing what.
-- Setup a repl
 - Find out what the memory footprint is like, how much can it parse before bailing
+- Automatic test case updating (inline)